 Belgrade shatters the preconception of Balkan backwardness and slow progress.

-Urban metamorphosis from industrial to artistic is a modern trend in old cities, and an attractive one before any form over-gentrification occurs.
+The urban metamorphosis from industrial to artistic is a modern trend in old cities, and an attractive one before any form of over-gentrification occurs.

 Yet not all old spaces are repurposed, some are simply preserved.